WhiteHouse/buildmanager/README.md

 TODO
 -----
-Currently site-make turns off recursion and expects all make files to be included in a master build.make.
+Currently subtree turns off recursion and expects all make files to be included in a master build.make.
 It could be possible to get rid of this, but this could create confusion and complexity.
 Revisit this.